determinedguy/cecoret/README.md

 ## Sitemap

-You can access (generated) sitemap of your website here: <https://determinedguy.github.io/cecoret/sitemap.xml>
+You can access (generated) sitemap of the website here: <https://determinedguy.github.io/cecoret/sitemap>

 ## License